-An individual may receive no more than one planning grant and one catalyst award as PI.
+Individuals may receive no more than one planning grant and one catalyst award as PI.
 There is no limit on the number of applications to which an individual may contribute in another role.
-Proposals must contain evidence that the PI and any other essential personnel can provide the level of effort necessary to advance their project's goal.
+Proposals must contain evidence that the PI(s) and essential personnel can provide the level of effort required for project success.